See what drives us forward from our team to our values.

 The hidden costs of a typical car allowance

 It is important to remember that, under the current tax code, employees cannot deduct business mileage on their tax returns.
 Only self-employed drivers can do that.
-Employees that receive a taxable car allowance have no recourse to recover lost income – unless they work in a state that allows them to sue their employer for insufficient vehicle expense reimbursement.
+Employees who receive a taxable car allowance have no recourse to recover lost income – unless they work in a state that allows them to sue their employer for insufficient vehicle expense reimbursement.
 (California, Illinois, Massachusetts, and a handful of other states.)

 How car allowances create costly employee behavior

 Some companies try to remedy this problem by reimbursing employees per mile driven instead.
 But this still often doesn’t provide a cost-effective solution.
 When employees are asked to record and report their mileage, they may provide estimates instead or exact figures.
-And these estimates can be conveniently rounded up, adding significant costs over time.
+These estimates can be conveniently rounded up, adding significant costs over time.

 When a car allowance is perceived as insufficient or unfair, the following costly consequences can ensue: